loader image

 Call / Text 988 Now

-Questions people whisper seconds before they reach for help
+Questions people ask seconds before they reach for help

-Friend, if your thumb is hovering over the call-button, heart doing Olympic back-flips, this part is for you.
-These are the no-fluff answers I give when someone in my office asks, “ What really happens if I call? ” Take what helps, skip what doesn’t, and remember—every helpline you see on this site is staffed by humans whose only job tonight is to keep a little light on for you.
+Friend, if your thumb is hovering over the call button, this part is for you.
+These are the no-fluff answers I give when someone in my office asks, “ What really happens if I call? ” Take what helps, skip what doesn’t, and remember—every helpline you see here is staffed by humans whose only job tonight is to keep a little light on for you.

 • What will I hear when I dial 988?